 Recently, we were choosing between a variety of health insurance plans.
 Before I thought to look online, I had already made my own, but I guess that’s all well and good because it was a nice, eye-opening experience to think through the ridiculous rules of each of the health insurance plans myself.
-Later on, I found a few different health plans spreadsheets online that I thought were helpful and collected the links here.
+Even the plan representatives barely understand the rules.
+Later on, I found a few different health plans spreadsheets online that I thought were helpful and collected the links below.
 There are also various calculators and comparison widgets on health websites, but they hide the logic and calculations they’re using to compare, so it’s not as useful.
 In the end, it’s a bit like picking stocks because of the assumptions and guesses you have to make about your future needs, but I still found it more useful than not thinking about it at all.
 Hope some of these are helpful to you too.

 What I Found